Conosco-org/GcetBlog/README.md

 - 🧭 [DOCUMENTATION_INDEX.md](./DOCUMENTATION_INDEX.md) - Navigate all docs
 - 📋 [DOCUMENTATION_SUMMARY.md](./DOCUMENTATION_SUMMARY.md) - Overview

-This template is based on the official [Payload Website Template](https://github.com/payloadcms/payload/blob/main/templates/website) and is perfect for:
+This blog platform is built with Payload CMS and is perfect for:

-- A personal or enterprise-grade website, blog, or portfolio
+- A college blog and content publishing platform
+- Technical articles, news, and announcements
-- A content publishing platform with a fully featured publication workflow
+- A fully featured publication workflow with role-based access control
-- Exploring the capabilities of Payload
+- Managing content by students, faculty, and administrators

 Core features: